yamani2004/ProjectIvy/README.md

 ```

 ## **Conclusion**
 This project provides a structured approach to exploring, documenting, and testing an API.
-By automating endpoint discovery and response analysis, it helps developers understand the API's capabilities and plan further testing efficiently.
+By automating endpoint discovery, analyzing rate limits, and logging responses, it helps developers understand the API's constraints and performance while generating useful documentation.